PurpleBooth/purplebooth-co-uk-v2/content/post/0003-composer-require.md

 Description = "How to use the require command in composer to edit your dependencies"
 +++

-Not many people seem to know this, but you don't have to edit the composer.json file to update or add to your required packages.
+Few people know this, but you don't have to edit the `composer.json` file to update or add to your required packages.

 <pre class="code">
 <code class="bash">